onmyway133/onmyway133.github.io/writing/index.md

 - How to deploy React Native apps to Bitrise, Fabric, CircleCI [#265](https://github.com/onmyway133/blog/issues/265)
 - Get to know different JavaScript environments in React Native [#266](https://github.com/onmyway133/blog/issues/266)
 - How to convert your Xcode plugins to Xcode extensions [#267](https://github.com/onmyway133/blog/issues/267)
-- How to add app icons and splash screens to a React Native app in staging and production [#268](https://github.com/onmyway133/blog/issues/268)
+- How to add app icons and splash screens to a React Native app in staging and production [#268](https://github.com/onmyway133/blog/issues/268) :star:
 - Introducing Learn Talks — Awesome conference and meetup talks [#269](https://github.com/onmyway133/blog/issues/269)
 - Getting to know some pragmatic programming language features